RomiSolMolina/workflowCompressionML/README.md

 ## What are the main files?

-- To facilitate the use of the repository, there are severals files that the user should take into consideration:
+- To facilitate the use of the repository, there are several files that the developer should take into consideration:

 ## Custom datasets